treviasxk/Nethostfire/UDP/README.md

 ```cs
 UDpServer.ChangeLimitMaxPacketsPerSecondsGroupID(4, 60);
 ```
-The ChangeLimitMaxPacketsPerSecondsGroupID will change the maximum limit of Packets per seconds (PPS) of a [GroupID](#GroupID), if the packets is greater than the limit in 1 second, the server will not call the [UDpServer.OnReceivedBytesClient](#OnReceivedBytesClient) event with the received bytes.
+The ChangeLimitMaxPacketsPerSecondsGroupID will change the maximum limit of Packets per seconds (PPS) of a [GroupID](#GroupID), if the packets is greater than the limit in 1 second, the server will not call the [UDpServer.OnReceivedBytes](#OnReceivedBytesClient) event with the received bytes.
 The default value is _limitBytes 0 which is unlimited.

 -----